 In September 2020, we entered into a confirmatory employment letter with Dr. Kawas, our president and chief executive officer.
 The confirmatory employment letter has no specific term and provides that Dr. Kawas is an at-will employee and supersedes all prior employment agreements between Dr. Kawas and us.
 Dr. Kawas's current annual base salary is \$285,000 and she is eligible for an annual target cash incentive payment equal to 50% of her annual base salary.
-Provided Dr. Kawas remains employed by us through the effective date of this offering, her annual base salary will be increased to \$510,000.
+In connection with this offering, Dr. Kawas's annual base salary was increased to \$510.000.